skahwah/popped.io/content/experience/RedHat/index.md

 url: 'https://www.redhat.com'
 ---

 - Developed a Java application called [communityWebCrawler](https://archive.ph/AHYuT).
-The application performed analysis on security issues in the JBoss community forums.
-Issues were then ingested into a platform for engineers to address.
+- The application analyzed security issues in JBoss forums and sent them to a platform for engineers to resolve.